 It’s important to be aware that search engines could still access your site in other ways if you use the command above.
 For example, an anchor text link to your site could mean crawlers will still find it.

-Confidential content should always be saved in a password protected file to prevent unwanted visitors finding it.
+Confidential content should always be saved in a password-protected file to prevent unwanted visitors from finding it.

 The following command can be used to restrict specific web crawlers from accessing your content –

 User-agent: BadCrawler Disallow: /

 Replacing ‘BadCrawler’ with the name of the crawlers you want to exclude allows you to block them.
 You can also restrict crawlers from accessing specific directories on your site, like this –

 Another way to prevent web crawlers from indexing your content is to use the meta robot tag.
 Unlike the Disallow tag (which goes in your robots.txt file), the meta robots tag is placed into the section of your web page.

 The following line of code means that content should not be indexed by any crawlers.

 To reiterate, this tag must be added alongside your other meta tags in the header of your code (the tag).